A Holiday in Phuket, Thailand: Impiana Resort in Pataong Beach

 Of course the highlight of my stay was this beautiful pool which overlooked the Andaman Sea.
 Suffice it to say that I spent most of my time either lounging on a chair with a Kindle in hand, or swimming the length of the pool.

-Samuel and Audrey enjoying pool time in Phuket, Thailand
+Nomadic Samuel and That Backpacker Audrey Bergner enjoying pool time in Phuket as the ultimate relaxing holiday in Thailand

-Pool reflections from our hotel in Phuket, Thailand
+Pool reflections from our hotel in Phuket whilst on holiday in Thailand

 The Beach